Bakery Square: Google

 Google operates an office in Bakery Square.
 A piece of the Nabisco factory's original equipment, a large dough mixer, was left standing in homage to the site's industrial roots.
 As of January 2011, Google was leasing approximately 115000 sqft of office space in the complex, though not all of it was yet developed and filled with employees.

-Retail Tenants
+Retail tenants

-Bakery square has 136,460 square feet of retail space.
-Tenants include SpringHill Suites by Marriott, TechShop, Anthropologie, Free People, Panera, Starbucks, Jimmy Johns, Ragged Row, and L.A.
+Bakery square has 90,000 square feet of retail space.
+Tenants include SpringHill Suites by Marriott, Anthropologie, FP Movement, West Elm, Tako Torta, Alta Via Pizzeria, City Kitchen, Jeni's Ice Cream, Panera, Starbucks, Jimmy John's, and L.A.
 Fitness.

 Bakery Square 2.0

 Walnut Capital successfully worked with Urban Redevelopment Authority of the City of Pittsburgh to purchase and subsequently demolish the former Reizenstein school.
 Construction began on a project named "Bakery Square 2.0," this new development will create a combination of new office space and residential development.

 Bakery Living

 With completion in early June 2014, the first of the two apartment buildings at the site opened to tenants.
 The project, designed by Strada Architecture LLC., is LEED Certified, with bio-retention on site, green roofs, porous paving, and bioswales.
 A second building was completed and opened for rent in June 2016.